qouteall/immptl/docs/wiki/README.md

 [Report Issues](https://github.com/qouteall/ImmersivePortalsMod/issues)

 This mod is very complex and is only mainly developed by one person at spare time.
 Expect it to have some issues.
 But I will try to fix severe issues quickly.
-[Donate qouteall](https://www.patreon.com/qouteall)
+[Support qouteall](https://www.patreon.com/qouteall)

 ### How to integrate with other mod's portals?